Payroll blocked? Check out our payroll blocked troubleshooting tips article.

 This agency requires you to make Gusto your third-party agent (TPA) before we can file and pay taxes on your behalf.

-Where to find the forms available in your account
+How to find forms in your account

-You can confirm tax payments were made by running an agency payments report.
+You can check if tax payments were made by running an "Agency Payments" report.